ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}
-#### TODO - describe your approach to feature selection or feature weighting
+#### TODO - describe your approach to feature weighting
 :::

 ::: {.cell .markdown}
-In a text cell, describe the approach you used for feature selection or feature weighting.
+In a text cell, describe the approach you used for feature weighting.
 Your answer should include the following parts, in paragraph form:

-* **Part 1: Search**: You used a naive search strategy to score feature subsets of size 1.
-Is the approach you chose guaranteed to evaluate the optimal feature subset?
-* **Part 2: Evaluate**: describe the two alternative scoring functions you used to evaluate the "goodness" of a feature or feature subset.
+* Describe the two alternative scoring functions you used to evaluate the "goodness" of a feature or feature subset.
 Why did you think these might be well suited for *this data* and *this model*?
-Discuss the computation time you estimated - which scoring function took longer to compute?
-* **Part 3: Model Selection**: Discuss the results on the held-out validation set - which scoring function had better performance?
+* Discuss the results on the held-out validation set - which scoring function had better performance?
+(You must refer to specific values from your evaluation.)

 :::